Can You Grow Vegetables Indoors All Year Round?

 Celery

 Regrow celery from its base.
-Cut the bottom from the celery stalks and place it in a shallow container of water.
+Cut the bottom from the celery stalks and place it in a shallow water container.
 After a week or so, you'll see regrowth.
 Move the celery to an indoor box filled with soil and watch it grow.

 Peppers